 Your female dog received a small green tattoo on their abdomen.
 This is not an incision and you will not see it when the fur grows back.
 This indicates that your animal has been spayed.

-Your pet has recieved Meloxicam.
+Your pet has received Meloxicam.
 Meloxicam is an anti-inflammatory/pain medication and will work for another 24 hours.
 It may stay in your dog’s system for up to 30 days.
 If you bring your dog to a vet FOR ANY REASON in the next 30 days you MUST let the vet know your dog has had Meloxicam on the date of surgery.
 Something another vet may use could interact with the Meloxicam.

 ** Dogs can do something called “Self-Trauma”.
 Self-trauma is licking themselves at the incision site causing an infection.
 It is VERY IMPORTANT that you purchase an e-collar (a cone for around the head) and put it on your pet after surgery which will prevent your pet from licking the area.
 If this instruction is not followed, the incision can be licked open and become infected.
 Please make sure you purchase an e-collar that fits your pet properly, extending 2 inches past the tip of their nose.

 **We cannot be held responsible for complications resulting from a client’s failure to follow these instructions or for contagious diseases for which your dog was not previously vaccinated.
 Your regular veterinarian must address any illness or injury that is not a direct result of surgery.
-Should your dog experience a complication directly related to surgery in 7-10 days after surgery we will see your pet on the next available surgery date for a re-check at no charge.
+Should your dog experience a complication directly related to surgery in 10 days after surgery we will see your pet on the next available surgery date for a re-check at no charge.
 Should your pet require additional medication or sedation during that visit you will be responsible for the cost.
 If your dog can’t wait that long you will need to visit your own vet at your expense.
-If there are any questions or concerns related to the surgery during the recovery period, please call our clinic at 860-620-0325 and if no one picks up leave a message on voice mail box.
+If there are any questions or concerns related to the surgery during the recovery period, please call our clinic at 860-620-0325 and if no one picks up leave a message.

 **If there is an emergency after hours (nights/weekends), contact your nearest 24-hour emergency clinic and call our clinic on the following business day.
 You are responsible for all charges of any complications after surgery.
 This includes all visits to any other facility, emergency clinic or otherwise.Drop-off / Pick-up Instructions